Welcome

 -

-position %: sliders (0-100%) to set the desired opening position for each period.
+position %: sliders (0-100%) to define the desired opening position for each period.

 -

-Tilt %: Sliders (0-100%) to set the tilt of the slats (for Venetian blinds) for each period.
+tilt %: sliders (0-100%) to define the tilt of the slats (for Venetian blinds) for each period.

 -

-Advanced Automations (Enhanced): Switches to enable advanced modes for each period.
+advanced (enhanced) automations: switches to activate advanced modes for each period.

 -